syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 {% endhighlight %}

 SfDataGrid provides you with several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to excel.

+#### AllowOutlining

+SfDataGrid allows to export the data to excel with enable the option for group expand and collapse in excel sheet, if you export the datagrid with grouping.
+This has been achieve by setting `AllowOutlining` as `true`.
+This property default value is false so you cannot able to expand and collapse the group in excel sheet.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.AllowOutlining = true;
+{% endhighlight %}

+#### AllowSortingAndFiltering

+SfDataGrid allow you to export the datagrid to excel with sorting and filter option enabled on column header in excel sheet by setting `DataGridExcelExportingOption.AllowSortingAndFiltering` as `true`.
+This property default value is false.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.AllowSortingAndFiltering = true;
+{% endhighlight %}

+#### ApplyGridStyle

+SfDataGrid allows to export the data with GridStyle by setting `ApplyGridStyle` as `true`.
+By default data has been export without the GridStyle.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ApplyGridStyle = true;
+{% endhighlight %}

+#### DefaultColumnWidth

+SfDataGrid allow you to customize the column width in excel file based on our requirement by using `DefaultColumnWidth` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.DefaultColumnWidth = 100;
+{% endhighlight %}

+#### DefaultRowHeight

+SfDataGrid allow you to customize the row height in excel file based on our requirement by using `DefaultRowHeight` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.DefaultRowHeight = 50;
+{% endhighlight %}

+#### ExcludedColumns

+By default, all the columns (including hidden columns) in SfDataGrid will be exported to Excel.
+If you want to exclude some columns while exporting to excel, you can use `ExcludeColumns` property in `DataGridExcelExportingOption`

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+var list = new List<string>();
+list.Add("OrderID");
+list.Add("LastName");
+option.ExcludedColumns = list;
+{% endhighlight %}

+### ExportColumnWidth

+By default datagrid will be export to excel with excel sheet default column width.
+But you can also export the datagrid to excel with same SfDataGrid column width value in excel file column width also by setting `ExportColumnWidth` as `true`.
+ExportColumnWidth property default value is false.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ExportColumnWidth = true;
+{% endhighlight %}

+### ExportRowHeight

+By default datagrid will be export to excel with excel sheet default row height.
+But you can also export the datagrid to excel with same SfDataGrid RowHeight value in excel sheet row height also by setting `ExportRowHeight` as `true`.
+ExportRowHeight property default value is false.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ExportRowHeight = true;
+{% endhighlight %}

+#### ExcelVersion

+SfDataGrid allow to export the data to excel with different version based on our requirement by using `ExcelVersion` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ExcelVersion = Syncfusion.XlsIO.ExcelVersion.Excel2013;
+{% endhighlight %}

+#### ExportGroups

+By default, all the groups in dataGrid will be exported to Excel sheet.
+If you want to export the datagrid without Groups, you need to set `ExportGroups` as `false`.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ExportGroups = false;
+{% endhighlight %}

+#### ExportHeader

+By default, column header will be exported to Excel sheet.
+If you want to export without column header, you need to set `ExportHeader` as `false`.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ExportHeader = false;
+{% endhighlight %}

+#### ExportTableSummary

+By default, table summaries in dataGrid will be exported to excel.
+If you want to export without table summaries, you need to set `ExportTableSummary` property as `false`.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ExportTableSummary = false;
+{% endhighlight %}

+#### BottomTableSummaryStyle

+SfDataGrid provides support to export the bottom TableSummary with custom style by using `BottomTableSummaryStyle` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.BottomTableSummaryStyle = new ExportCellStyle()
+{
+    BackgroundColor = UIColor.Purple,
+    BorderColor = UIColor.White,
+    ForegroundColor = UIColor.Green,
+};
+{% endhighlight %}

+#### GroupCaptionStyle

+SfDataGrid provides support to export the group caption text with custom style by using `GroupCaptionStyle` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.GroupCaptionStyle = new ExportCellStyle()
+{
+    BackgroundColor = UIColor.Brown,
+    BorderColor = UIColor.Blue,
+    ForegroundColor = UIColor.Green,
+};
+{% endhighlight %}

+#### HeaderStyle

+SfDataGrid allow to export the column header with custom style by using `HeaderStyle` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.HeaderStyle = new ExportCellStyle()
+{
+    BackgroundColor = UIColor.Yellow,
+    BorderColor = UIColor.Red,
+    ForegroundColor = UIColor.Green,
+};
+{% endhighlight %}

+#### RecordStyle

+SfDataGrid allow to export the records with custom style by using `RecordStyle` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.RecordStyle = new ExportCellStyle()
+{
+    BackgroundColor = UIColor.LightGray,
+    BorderColor = UIColor.Orange,
+    ForegroundColor = UIColor.Gray,
+};
+{% endhighlight %}

+#### TopTableSummaryStyle

+SfDataGrid provides support to export the top TableSummary with custom style by using `TopTableSummaryStyle` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.TopTableSummaryStyle = new ExportCellStyle()
+{
+    BackgroundColor = UIColor.Yellow,
+    BorderColor = UIColor.Red,
+    ForegroundColor = UIColor.Green,
+};
+{% endhighlight %}

+#### StartColumnIndex

+By default SfDataGrid will eb export to excel from the column index value 0.
+But it allow the user to export the datagrid start column index in excel sheet based on our requirement by using `StartColumnIndex` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.StartColumnIndex = 2;
+{% endhighlight %}

+#### StartRowIndex

+By default SfDataGrid will eb export to excel from the row index value 0.
+But it allow the user to export the datagrid start row index in excel sheet based on our requirement by using `StartRowIndex` property.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.StartRowIndex = 5;
+{% endhighlight %}

+#### ExportAllPages

+When you are using SfDataPager inside the SfDataGrid and while exporting to excel, it will be export only the current page.
+Also you can export all the pages by setting the `ExportAllPages` to `true`.
+The default value for this property is false.

+{% highlight c# %}
+DataGridExcelExportingOption option = new DataGridExcelExportingOption();
+option.ExportAllPages = true;
+{% endhighlight %}

 ### Events